joshua-groover/predator-prey-simulation/README.md

 **Project Info**

    This project is a basic GUI simulation with predators and prey.
-The predators move around in the screen and try to eat the prey.
+The predators (red squares) move around in the screen and try to eat the prey (randomly colored circles).
 See the info below to understand how the classes interact.

 **Created by: Joshua Groover**
  - jgroover@gwu.edu